DurianLatte913/HAFTrack-main/README.md

-# HAFTrack: Official Code for "HAFTrack:Heterogeneous Asymmetric Fusion in RGBT Tracking"
+# "HAFTrack:Heterogeneous Asymmetric Fusion in RGBT Tracking"
 **Author**: {DurianLatte913} | {University of Electronic Science and Technology of China}

 **Paper**: {HAFTrack:Heterogeneous Asymmetric Fusion in RGBT Tracking}